geroproteomics/SenCat-Companion/README.md

 Cox Proportional Hazards Modeling - Composite Scores and Parameters.R

 ## Overview
 Elastic net is a form of penalized linear regression that performs feature selection by shrinking beta coefficients of predictor variables using a penalty term, the stength of which is determined using a hyperperamater lambda, with a smaller lambda selecting more predictor terms, and larger selecting fewer.
 A range of values are used for lambda for cross validation, and ultimately the model using the lambda value and selected features that produces the lowest mean squared error (MSE) are found.
 In this way, Elastic Net can be used to identify important features, for example gene expression levels, implicated in clinical parameters (age, bmi, etc.).
 One limitation of elastic net modeling using common R functions such as cv.glmnet is the variability of the output, as folds for cross validation are selected randomly.
-This function ensures reproducibility during elastic net modeling by setting explicit fold IDs, then uses the selected features within a simple linear model and performs cross validation reprodicibly using the caret package.
-Additional features include auto-scaling of features, parallel processing for faster output, and producing a table indicating out-of-sample predictive ability of each set of features and for each parameter, as well as a list of selected features per parameter.
+These scripts ensure reproducibility during elastic net modeling by setting explicit fold IDs.
+Next, the selected features are modeled within a simple linear or logistic regression model to perform cross-validation (90% train, 10% test) reprodicibly using the caret package.
+Additional features include auto-scaling of features and parallel processing for faster output.
+Last, these scripts produce a table indicating out-of-sample predictive ability of each set of features and for each parameter, a list of selected features per parameter, as well as strict effect sizes.

 ## Function: Elastic Net Feature Selection - Continuous Parameters.R